atubak400/LEMP-Stack-Ubuntu-Web-Stack-Implementation-/documentation.md

 ---

-Step 32: Confirm that the data was successfully saved to your table by running.<br>`SELECT * FROM example_database.todo_list;`<br>After confirming that you have valid data in your test table, you can exit the MySQL console.<br>
+Step 32: Confirm that the data was successfully saved to your table by running:<br>`SELECT * FROM example_database.todo_list;`<br>After confirming that you have valid data in your test table, you can exit the MySQL console.<br>
 You'll see the following output:

 ![Create Database](./Images/31.png)